Grue91/SeeTheISS/README.md

 Yet another project to notify you when the International Space Station (ISS) is visible from your location.

-Run "ISSOverhead.Py" if you just want the console output, or try "ISSOverheadPi.py" to turn on an LED connected to a GPIO pin on your Raspbery Pi when its visible from your location
+Run "ISSOverhead.Py" if you just want the console output, or try "ISSOverheadPi.py" to turn on an LED connected to a GPIO pin on your Raspberry Pi when its visible from your location

 ![alt text](https://github.com/kh4n4t/SeeTheISS/blob/master/Output.jpg)